assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 *Size* is a 32-bit integer with the byte size of the following Message.
 Its valid range is (0, 2^31-1), so either an unsigned or signed 32-bit integer work for storing it in computer memory.
-Little-endian byte order is used. *Message* is the raw message bytes.
+*Message* is the raw message bytes.
 The format of these Message:s is defined in this document.

 Salt Channel over Web Socket